pingcap/style-guide/docs/rust/data.md

 ## Tuples

+* Use a tuple to represent n logically-separate pieces of data.
-* Prefer using structs to tuples in types (e.g., of fields, return types, etc.).
+  Prefer using structs to tuples to represent a logical unit of data.
-  I.e., most cases where tuples are good to use are where the type is anonymous (e.g., in closures).
+  It can be convenient to use tuples for 'temporary' data, e.g., returning two items from a function where the tuple should be destructured immediately.
 * Only use tuples where the meaning is clearly multiple types, not as a convenience where a named type could be used.
   E.g., Use `Point { x: i32, y: i32 }` rather than `(i32, i32)`.
 * A tuple with multiple elements of the same type is very rarely a good idea.